Birthday: July 15

-St. John made his television debut at age 7 in the series "That's My Mama," and continued to star in series such as "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
-His additional television credits include guest-starring roles in "Diagnosis Murder" on the Network, "Suddenly Susan," "Arliss," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love" and "The Cosby Show."
+St. John made his television debut at age 7 in the series "That's My Mama," and starred in the series "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
+His additional television credits include guest-starring roles in "Diagnosis Murder," on the Network, "Suddenly Susan," "Arli$$," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love" and "The Cosby Show."
 He had a recurring role on "Hangin' with Mr. Cooper."

 Throughout his career, St. John has worked with such legendary entertainers as Richard Pryor, Tony Orlando, Diahann Carroll, Jack Warden, James Earl Jones, Smokey Robinson, Irene Cara, Farrah Fawcett, Jon Voight, and had the distinction of playing the role of Young Alex Haley in "Roots 2," for which he won a Youth in Film Award.

 St. John's feature film credits include "The Champ," "Top of the Heap," "Avatarmania" and "Pandora's Box."

 St. John formed a production company to produce and direct his own projects.
 In 1995 he produced and hosted the CBS series "CBS Soap Break," an up-close and personal look at CBS soap stars.
 Also, he has written, produced, directed and hosted two installments of a behind-the-scenes video series titled "Backstage Pass to the Daytime Emmys."
 He exercised his hosting chops as a co-host on the red carpet for TV Guide Channel's 2007 Golden Globes pre-show.

 St. John, who is active with the Juvenile Diabetes Foundation, American Diabetes Foundation and PETA, has three children: Julian, Paris and Lola.